Masters (Coursework)

 Specialist pedagogical subjects, combined with individual lessons, enable you to acquire a deeper understanding of teaching issues that are specific to music performance through the use of both face-to-face, and virtual-online modes of delivery, to ensure you are prepared to teach in many settings.
 We encourage you to continuously think about and reflect on your learning, as you are encouraged to develop your own philosophy which will shape your teaching practice.
 Importantly the skills and knowledge covered in this course provide a range of approaches to use with confidence as you teach music performance at all levels, across a range of learning environments.

-Specialist electives include areas such as: Teaching Aural Musicianship, Band Direction, Orchestral Conducting, Choral Direction, Music Learning and Technology, Piano Pedagogy and Piano Repertoire.
+Specialist electives include areas such as: Leadership in Schools, Band Direction, Orchestral Conducting, Choral Direction, Piano Pedagogy and Piano Repertoire, Teaching Aural Musicianship.